hydraulic-software/conveyor/guidebook/docs/running.md

 conveyor make windows-msix
 ```

+This doesn't need you to set `app.machines` because currently only Intel/AMD64 targets are supported for Windows.

-Create a Linux JVM app as a directory tree, tarball and a Debian package.
+**Create a Linux JVM app as a directory tree, tarball and a Debian package:**

 ```bash
 conveyor make linux-app